All Episodes

 Not next president, but future president.

-A lot of it turns out a lot of people are now admitting that they had recently had the same thought.
+It turns out a lot of people are now admitting that they had recently had the same thought.

-This guy's gonna be president someday.
+This guy's going to be president someday.

 And so we felt it before he was assassinated.

-You could feel his rise, and you didn't know what the limit of that was.
+And you didn't know what the limit of that was.

 It didn't look like it was limited at all.